AdobeDocs/experience-platform.en/help/segmentation/ui/overview.md

 ## Next steps and additional resources {#next-steps}

-The [!DNL Segmentation Service] UI provides a rich workflow allowing you to isolate marketable audiences from [!DNL Real-time Customer Profile] data.
+The [!DNL Segmentation Service] UI provides a rich workflow allowing you to isolate marketable audiences from [!DNL Real-Time Customer Profile] data.

 To learn more about [!DNL Segmentation Service], please continue reading the documentation.
 To learn how to use the [!DNL Segmentation Service] API, please read the [[!DNL Segmentation Service] developer guide](../api/overview.md).